Brian Jagde

-Brian Jagde is an American operatic tenor.
+Brian Jagde (born 1979) is an American operatic tenor.
 He has performed roles at leading opera houses throughout the world, including the San Francisco Opera, the Metropolitan Opera, the Royal Opera House, Lyric Opera of Chicago, Houston Grand Opera, Santa Fe Opera, Deutsche Oper Berlin, Wiener Staatsoper, Teatro Massimo, Teatro di San Carlo and the Teatro alla Scala.

 Early years

-Brian Jagde was born on Long Island, New York, August 21, 1979 and raised in Rockland County, New York and currently resides in New York City.
+Brian Jagde was born on Long Island, New York, on August 21, 1979 and raised in Rockland County.
+He currently resides in New York City.
 Jagde began studying voice in college at the Purchase College Conservatory of Music, where he went on to obtain both bachelor's and master's degrees in voice.
 Although initially accepted as a tenor, Jagde trained as a baritone during this point in his career, only to switch back to his tenor voice under the guidance of voice teacher Michael Paul many years later.
 After switching to the tenor voice, Jagde joined the Merola Young Artist Program with the San Francisco Opera, and went on to join the company's Adler Fellowship program for three years.
 In 2012, Jagde won second prize in Plácido Domingo's Operalia Competition, as well as receiving the Birgit Nilsson Prize for Wagner-Strauss repertoire.
 Jagde was awarded top prize at the Loren L. Zachary Competition in 2014.